pablisco/police-cases/readme.md

  What's missing:

  - More caching.
 The app does no caching other than in memory; this can be improved in several ways.
-Ideally, the server should provide eTags or expiration dates, and on OkHttp we can set a
+Ideally, the server should provide eTags or expiration dates, and on OkHttp we can set an Interceptor.
  - For this time, I have merged the view components (Activities) with the state machines.
 However, they should be moved to a plain Kotlin module along with the model objects.
 However, there are a couple of issues running unit tests with tests in AS 3.0 and standard Kotlin modules.
  - More testing.
 I've done a couple of showcases.
 However, due to time limits, it's not fully tested yet.
  - Separate details screen.
 To keep it simple, I've made the list that shows crimes use expandable rows.
 However, this was a shortcut.
 Ideally, it should show a separate screen, maybe on a live map.